StanClark/Portfolio/README.md

 This was done while working in the Usher Institute.
 This was a web application made in SHINY as part of an agile team which would scrum each week then do some work seperately throughout the week.

 Done in Python and SHINY

+## Complete Combustion
+This was the final project of my HNC in games development that I took before I started university.
+After finishing it the professor request that he keep a copy to show to the following years.

+Done in C# and unity